swarm-game/swarm/ROADMAP.md

 - Game mechanics
     - Small
         - Allow smaller, finite worlds?
+        - Base sequence of random values from the 'random' command deterministically on the world seed?
+Then IO is not required and also it will pave the way for networked play (clients will stay in sync without having to communicate their choices of random values). =D

     - Big
         - Disallow harvesting while a seed robot is present